What does it take to live a minimalist vegan lifestyle?

-Giving a loved one a gift is an amazing transfer of positive energy.
+Giving a loved one a gift is a fantastic transfer of positive energy.
 I don’t know anyone who doesn’t like getting gifts.

 To combat this mindset, set yourself a challenge to create a minimalist gift.

-We created a list of 21 examples for you but here’s a few to get started.
+We created a list of over 90 examples for you but here’s a few to get started.